 Thematically, the album continues Solotroff’s reflections on love and loss, the creative process, the abstracted and vanishing self, and a sense of absolute obliteration.
 The potentially nostalgic album title may allude to a sense of hope and may indicate that all is not lost, or at least it may point to an inner drive to keep pushing forward.

 The release date will be for the CD, handsomely packaged in a six-panel digipak designed by Jonathan Canady, a longtime creative associate of the band.
+A cassette version will also be released, with light blue shells and a four-panel insert.
 The packaging for all formats will incorporate a series of lush, corporeal cyanotypes by New York-based artist Alexandra Lerman, a close friend of Solotroff.
-The album will also arrive on all streaming platforms on December 10, 2021, and it will be followed by cassette and vinyl, when those pressings are completed, taking into account ongoing interruptions in the industry.
-Those formats will be announced at a later date.
+The album will also arrive on all streaming platforms on December 10, 2021, and it will be followed by vinyl, as soon as the pressing is completed, taking into account ongoing interruptions in the industry.
+The vinyl street date will be announced at a later time.

 Anatomy of Habit formed in Chicago in October 2008.
 Although the band has experienced significant changes since forming, this is their longest-standing and most prolific lineup.
 It’s no wonder that they’ve gelled the way they have.
 Rowe and Latus have known each other since they were teenagers, growing up in Indianapolis’ heavy music scene and playing together in the band Still.
 Rowe and Wagster have been creating a strong body of work together in the pastoral instrumental Mute Duo.
 Reyes and Solotroff are old friends who’ve played together in both BLOODYMINDED and The Fortieth Day, for many, many years.
 This deep connective tissue has contributed to consistently effortless writing sessions and solidly fused live performances.